BEST TOUR PROVIDER IN SARAJEVO

 If you are looking for a truly authentic experience, and want to learn about the local life and way of living in Sarajevo, then our Sarajevo food & craft tour is ideal for you.
-During this tour, you will have the opportunity to visit some of the oldest streets in the city of Sarajevo, with our local guide showing you old workshops along the way.
-You will have the opportunity to try and taste the finest savoury and sweet traditional specialities of Bosnian cuisine.
+During this tour, you will have the opportunity to visit some of the oldest streets in the city of Sarajevo, and our local guide will show you old workshops along the way.
+You will be able to try and taste the finest savoury and sweet traditional specialities of Bosnian cuisine.

-The tour kicks off at a hidden gem in the historic centre of the city, where you will have the opportunity to try the freshest bakery goods-here you will see exactly why this bakery is a local institution in Sarajevo.
+The tour starts at a hidden gem in the historic centre of the city, where you will have the opportunity to try the freshest bakery goods you will see exactly why this bakery is a local institution in Sarajevo.
 You will pass through many secret and small streets in the Old Town of Sarajevo, where a lot of amazing legends and beautiful stories have their origin.

 Also, this is a unique opportunity for you to connect in one tour everything that you may hear and see when visiting Old Town from the cultural and traditional aspects but also try great Bosnian food.